blurpy/8-bit-computer/hardware.md

   * 4-bit DIP switch: for setting the address in programming mode.
   * Toggle switch: for switching between run mode and programming mode.
 Also applies to the RAM.
 * Outputs
-  * The 4-bit address from the selected run mode goes to the RAM.
+  * The 4-bit address from the selected mode goes to the RAM.
 * LEDs
   * 1x Green: for showing when it's in run mode.
   * 1x Red: for showing when it's in programming mode.